 Different follicles go through different phases of the cycle at the same time.
 Some follicles are in the growth phase while others might be in the resting phase.
 Some of your hairs might be growing, while others are falling out.

-According to the American Osteopathic Academy of Dermatology, the average person loses approximately 100 strands of hair a day.
-About of your hair follicles are in the anagen phase at any given time.
+According to the American Osteopathic College of Dermatology, the average person loses approximately 100 strands of hair a day.
+About

 Hair follicles aren’t just responsible for how much your hair grows, they also influence what your hair looks like.
 The shape of your follicle determines how curly your hair is.
 Circular follicles produce straight hair while oval follicles produce curlier hair.